geoffreycrofte/juiz-social-post-sharer/README.md

 * Customize mail texts (subject and body), or mail in a lightbox
 * Display a sharings counter (optional, recommend not to use it since Brands are shutting down all the counters, and counter can't be accurate)
 * Use shortcode <code>[juiz_sps]</code> or <code>[juiz_social]</code> where you want
+* Use the Gutenberg Block wherever you need. (no settings available yet for this block)
 * For developers: A lot of hooks are available for markup customization (or add some things)
   * A hook is available and offers you the opportunity to add the buttons you need
   * Use template function <code>juiz_sps()</code> or <code>get_juiz_sps()</code> in your code